MatAtBread/nodent/README-v0-1-38.md

 04Jan14: Addition of "async" cover providing async object/array mapping facilities.

-29Nov13: Handle the case where we want to chain async functions.
+29Nov13: Handle the case where we want to chain async-functions.
 See "Return Mapping" below.

 27Nov13: Change from delegation to prototype inheritance to expose un-nodented http/http functions.
 Add warning about duplicate augmentation of EventEmitter.wait()